Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

 It has been predicted in non-linear simulations that non-zero normal stresses in a viscoelastic fluid lead to significantly higher stress asymmetries along the flow direction when compared to the normal direction~\cite{shokri}.
-These stress asymmetries result in an effective drag force along the flow direction.
 Figure~\ref{perimeter}(d) displays the rapid increase in the first normal stress difference $N_1$ with shear rate for the higher cornstarch suspension concentrations.
 The observed decrease in $N_1$ at very high shear rates can be attributed to slip~\cite{wallslip2,wallslip,macosko1994rheology} between the extremely dense CS suspension and the rheometer plates due to the imposition of large tangential strains.
 It is important to note that such slippage-induced decreases in $N_1$ (Fig.~\ref{perimeter}(d)) and $\eta_{out}$ (Fig.~\ref{fig:hssem}(c)) are observed at comparable shear rates.
 However, as confirmed from the temporal variations of the perimeters ($P_{in}$ and $\Delta P_{out}$) of the interfaces (Fig.~\ref{perimeter}(a)), we do not observe any intermittent changes in growth profiles of the inner and outer interfaces in the HS cell.
-We therefore expect minimal or no slippage between the suspension and HS glass plates in our displacement experiments.
+We therefore expect minimal or no slippage between the suspension and the HS glass plates in our displacement experiments.
 It was reported earlier that the sign of $N_1$ depends on the details of the particle-particle interactions in shear-thickened suspensions of colloidal silica~\cite{normal} and granular cornstarch~\cite{normal1,PhysRevResearch.4.033062}.
 While negative values of $N_1$ represent hydrodynamic or lubrication effects, positive values of $N_1$ reflect the dominant influence of inter-particle friction~\cite{normal}.
-In our experiments, the measured values of $N_1$ (Fig.~\ref{perimeter}(d)) at the imposed shear rates are always positive, indicating that inter-particle friction at the microscopic scale determines the rheology of granular cornstarch suspensions.
-We therefore believe that stress anisotropies in our system arise due to the formation of anisotropic force chains~\cite{Majmudar2005,doi:10.1073/pnas.2203795119,CST} supported by inter-particle friction in the sheared granular cornstarch suspension, which results in large positive values of $N_1$~\cite{PhysRevResearch.4.033062,normal1}.
-Therefore, the large buildup of normal stresses in CS suspensions under high shear rates causes an effective drag in the flow direction and results in the formation of reverse fingers in our displacement experiments.
-A recent study reported a characteristic time of a few seconds for the applied stresses to propagate across highly sheared cornstarch suspensions undergoing discontinuous shear-thickening~\cite{maharjan}.
-These stresses are anisotropically transmitted via particle-particle contacts in sheared forced networks that form and break under large shear rates.
-We therefore note that the observed maximum growth of transient reverse fingers at timescales $\approx$ a few seconds for appropriately high injection flow rates (as seen from the peak positions of $\Delta P_{out}$ in Fig.~\ref{perimeter}(a)) coincides approximately with the expected time interval for the propagation of stresses through force networks in the suspension.
-The subsequent rearrangement of these force networks at later times results in the disappearance of the observed reverse fingers.
+In our experiments, the measured values of $N_1$ (Fig.~\ref{perimeter}(d)) at the imposed shear rates are always positive, indicating that for high concentrations and injection flow rates of the displacing fluid, the displaced cornstarch suspension is in the discontinuous shear thickening (DST) regime, with the friction between particles assembled in force chain networks~\cite{frictional} determining its rheology.